-There are three ways a case can end:
+There are four ways a case typically ends:

 - A case can end by the defendant taking a plea.

 - A case can end if it is dismissed through the process of motion practice.

 - A case can end with a trial.

 - A case will end if the defendant dies.

 Prosecutors can (but are not required to) offer plea deals to defendants in exchange for the defendant entering a guilty plea.
 Sometimes the plea deals reduce the level of charge, and sometimes they don't reduce the level of charge.
 For example, let's say you are charged with DWI.
 If so, you might be charged with:

 - VTL 1192(2) Driving with BAC of .08% or greater (misdemeanor); and

 - VTL 1192(3) Driving While Intoxicated (misdemeanor); and possibly a violation-level offense such as